Uniform access principle

-The uniform access principle of computer programming was put forth by Bertrand Meyer (originally in Object-Oriented Software Construction).
+The uniform access principle of computer programming was put forth by Bertrand Meyer (originally in his book Object-Oriented Software Construction).
 It states "All services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation."
 This principle applies generally to the syntax of object-oriented programming languages.
 In simpler form, it states that there should be no syntactical difference between working with an attribute, pre-computed property, or method/query of an object.

 While most examples focus on the "read" aspect of the principle (i.e., retrieving a value), Meyer shows that the "write" implications (i.e., modifying a value) of the principle are harder to deal with in his monthly column on the Eiffel programming language official website.